riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

       * Is Wikipedia's popularity in general decreasing? → Can we see that in the $\log \mathrm{WV} - \log \mathrm{GT}$ graph?
         Apparently not well.
+      * Could a change in redirects have anything to do with this?
+        For instance see ["Consider the Redirect"][ctr].

 # License

 Most permissive license Vipul Naik allows.

 [ana]: https://en.wikipedia.org/wiki/User:Riceissa/Timeline_of_Wikipedia_analytics "“User:Riceissa/Timeline of Wikipedia analytics - Wikipedia, the free encyclopedia”."
+[ctr]: http://dl.acm.org/citation.cfm?doid=2641580.2641616 "Benjamin Mako Hill and Aaron Shaw.
+“Consider the Redirect: A Missing Dimension of Wikipedia Research”.
+2014."
 [peak_gist]: https://gist.github.com/riceissa/c47656af388120f4b5bbc4eba1ffc5ab
 [peak_ov]: https://gist.github.com/riceissa/213c5b0cb31f12746d713f6ec0790257
 [plots_all]: http://23.226.229.10/~issa/pageview_plots/